Stacey Reile: Title Fights and Notable Fights

 Reile fought for the world featherweight championship against WBC and WIBF featherweight champion Ina Menzer of Germany on May 31, 2008.
 The fight was in Germany.
-After campaigning as a super bantamweight for most of her career, Reile moved to the featherweight division for her bout against Menzer.
+After campaigning as a super bantamweight for most of her career, Reile moved up to featherweight for her bout against Menzer.
 Menzer hit Reile on her left ear after the bell rang to end the third round.
 This ruptured Reile's eardrum and affected her equilibrium.
-With Reile's equilibrium off, Menzer was able to knock Reile down in the fourth round.
-Reile immediately got up, but her trainer unexpectedly waved his arms which forced the referee to stop the fight.
-Therefore, the bout was officially ruled a win for Menzer by TKO even though Reile was standing at the time of stoppage which was 1:39 of the fourth round.
+With Reile's equilibrium off, Menzer knocked Reile down in the fourth round.
+Reile immediately got up, but her trainer unexpectedly waved his arms, which forced the referee to stop the fight.
+Therefore, the bout was officially ruled a win for Menzer by TKO, even though Reile was standing at the time of the stoppage, which occurred at 1:39 of the fourth round.

 Reile fought in the home state of another undefeated opponent when she faced Crystal "Choo Choo" Delgado of Houston, Texas, on March 26, 2009.
 The fight occurred in Humble, Texas, which is near Houston.
-The bout was fought at a catch weight of 128 pounds, which is in the middle of the featherweight limit of 126 pounds and the super featherweight limit of 130 pounds.
-Delgado rose before the count of ten, but the referee decided that Delgado could not continue and waved off the fight.
-The time of stoppage was 23 seconds of the sixth round and Reile won by TKO.
-After this fight, Reile wanted a rematch against Menzer.
+The bout was fought at a catch weight of 128 pounds, which is midway between the featherweight limit of 126 pounds and the super featherweight limit of 130 pounds.
+Delgado rose before the count of ten, but the referee ruled he could not continue and waved off the fight.
+The stoppage came at 23 seconds of the sixth round, and Reile won by TKO.
+After this fight, Reile wanted a rematch with Menzer.
 Reile was the No. 1 ranked contender by the WIBF, but was never awarded another title shot against Menzer.

-Reile won vs Ada Velez by unanimous decision on February 27, 2010 in Miami, Florida.
-Velez was one of the top pound for pound female boxers in the world when this fight took place.
-This fight was in the super bantamweight division.
+Reile lost an eight-round, unanimous decision to Ada Velez at super-bantamweight on February 27, 2010, in Miami, Florida.

-Reile won vs Elina Tissen of Germany by a controversial unanimous decision on October 9, 2010 for the Global Boxing Union featherweight title.
+Reile lost a ten-round unanimous decision to Elina Tissen of Germany on October 9, 2010, for the Global Boxing Union featherweight title.
 The fight was in Tissen's home country of Germany.

-Reile won the vacant International Boxing Federation (IBF) female featherweight championship on March 31, 2011 against Dahiana Santana of the Dominican Republic by a split decision.
+Reile won the vacant International Boxing Federation (IBF) female featherweight championship on March 31, 2011, against Dahiana Santana of the Dominican Republic by a split decision.
 The fight took place in San Jose, Costa Rica.

 Reile won the IBF female featherweight title by unanimous decision and defeated Reile in her first title defense on November 20, 2011.
 The fight took place in Las Vegas, Nevada.
 This was the final fight of Reile's pro career.